 We encourage everyone to contribute and we look forward to hearing your views.

-The Commission will meet regularly.
-It will issue a call for evidence, commission research and papers to inform its thinking and test ideas and options with experts.
+The commission meets regularly.
+It issued an initial call for evidence, commissioned research and papers to inform its thinking and tested ideas and options with experts.

 Commission members have been chosen for their knowledge, experience and independence, not to represent particular interests.

 A business economist, former member of the Bank of England's Monetary Policy Committee and now a holder of a number of non-executive posts

 Kate Barker is a business economist.
 She is presently a senior adviser to Credit Suisse and a non-executive director of Electra Private Equity plc, Taylor Wimpey plc and the Yorkshire Building Society.
 She is also a non-executive member of the Office for Budget Responsibility, and a senior visiting fellow in the Department of Land Economy at the University of Cambridge.

 Kate was a member of the Bank of England's Monetary Policy Committee (MPC) from 2001 until May 2010.
 During this period, she also led two major policy reviews for the government, on housing supply and on land use planning.
 Before joining the MPC she was Chief Economic Adviser at the CBI.

 Chair of the Local Government Association's multi-agency task group on health transition and former Chief Executive of Hammersmith and Fulham Council and NHS Hammersmith and Fulham